voxpupuli/puppet-systemd/README.md

 that timer

 The following will create a timer unit and a service unit file.
-The execution of `systemctl daemon-reload` will occur.
+The execution of `systemctl daemon-reload` will occur in Puppet < 6.1.
+Puppet >= 6.1 handles this itself.
 When `active` and `enable` are set to `true` the puppet service `runoften.timer` will be declared, started and enabled.